jjvanzon/Circular-Language-Spec/spec/misc-diagram-topics/diagram-expression-introduction.md

 Or the rule might be: a solid line going from a command call to a command definition is actually a class line.
 A solid line between two command definition symbols is always an object line.

-Not creating such a simplified notation, produces more dashed lines, but it does make you more aware of what kind of connection there is between definitions and calls, and it becomes more apparent, that calls are briefly created objects that are destroyed after they’re done, and that definitions are more permanently available.
+Not creating such a simplified notation, produces more dashed lines, but it might make you more aware of what kind of connection there is between definitions and calls, and it becomes more apparent, that calls are briefly created objects that are destroyed after they’re done, and that definitions are more permanently available.
 It makes converting an object into a command and back more understandable as well.

 JJ